 3.The Phantom or AWOL Contractors

 Read people’s feedback carefully if you are hiring someone from a freelancer website.
 Most of the time there will be little clues that tell you how reliable that person is.
 Literally, my new rule is, I only hire people if they have 5-star feedback.
+I made the mistake of hiring an AWOL freelancer that already had such feedback.
+This happend while I was working on a site called op-boost, which is a boosting website for League of Legends.

 Here some more rules: